ekipruto/Kazi/README.md

 # Kazi
+This is a recruitment portal done in Python/Flask for easy and quick way of getting the right candidates as well as reducing on paper work and making it possible for candidates to apply for these vacancies without having to make any travel to post office to submit their applications.
-This is a recruitment portal done in Python/Flask Recruitment Portal in Flask:
+Recruitment Portal in Flask:

 User Authentication: